HL7/phd/input/pagecontent/ProfileConsumers.md

 Depending upon what the special condition is, it is reported in either the dataAbsentReason, interpretation, or meta.security element.
 All of these entries are CodeableConcepts.
 When the condition is reported in the dataAbsentReason, there will be no measurement value entry in accord with the FHIR specification, even if the PHD reports a measurement value.
 Note that there may be multiple interpretation entries but only one dataAbsentReason element.

-The exact mapping of IEEE 11073 measurement status conditions to FHIR is covered in the [PhdBaseObservation profile](StructureDefinition-PhdBaseObservation.html).
+The exact mapping of IEEE 11073-10206 Observation status conditions to FHIR is covered in the [PhdBaseObservation profile](StructureDefinition-PhdBaseObservation.html).

 In addition to the conditions listed above, when the measurement value is a quantity, PHDs may also report one of a set of special values, "Not a Number", "Not at this resolution", "Positive infinity", or "Negative infinity".
 These errors can results from a failure of the floating point software or hardware, or the inability of the sensor to completely acquire a value.
 These errors are reported in the dataAbsentReason element and will be discussed in the sections discussing the measurement values.
 "Not a Number" is the most common special condition reported by PHDs currently on the market.
 Reporting of the other special situations listed above are, in practice, rare.